Disclaimer

 • Back: The back of the dog is fairly short.
 It is slightly sloping from withers to rump with a gentle short slope at the rump to the base of the tail.
 Loins are slightly tucked.

 • Tail: It has a relatively short tail in comparison to the size of the body.
-The tail is neither curled nor held back and neither is docked.
+The tail is neither curled nor held back, and neither is docked.

 • Coat: The coat is short that largely remains close to the body.
-It is glossy and relatively stiff to touch.
+It is glossy and relatively stiff to the touch.

 American Staffordshire Terrier vs. American Pit Bull Terrier (APBT)